GeaucefStone/Sortition/README.md

 These programs are designed for selecting participants in sortition processes for Citizens' and Workers' Branches in democratic systems.

-The system consists of two applications:
+The system consists of two complementary applications:
 1. **Roster Generator**: Creates unique roster codes from registration data
-2. **Roster Selector**: Performs random selection from registered rosters
+2. **Roster Selector**: Performs weighted random selection from registered rosters

 ## Security Advisory
 **IMPORTANT**: These programs are functional prototypes, not production-grade systems.